Madagascar Country Summary

 Economy

-Madagascar's economy is characterized by a young and growing workforce alongside abundant natural resources, particularly critical minerals.
-Key sectors include textiles, mining, energy, and telecommunications, but the investment climate is perceived as challenging due to widespread corruption and regulatory hurdles, despite laws allowing for 100 percent foreign ownership of businesses.
+Madagascar's economy is characterized by a young and growing workforce, abundant natural resources, and promising sectors such as textiles, mining, energy, and telecommunications.
+Despite the government's public welcome of foreign direct investment (FDI), the investment climate is perceived as challenging due to issues like corruption, regulatory hurdles, and bureaucratic delays, leading to a significant decrease in FDI from 22 percent of GDP in 2010 to 10 percent in 2020.

 Buy Full Madagascar Report